Twoos123/Leetcode-Submissions/README.md

 # Leetcode-Submissions
-My Leetcode submissions from 2023 - Present.
+My Leetcode submissions from 2023 September - Present.

-I code my Leetcode submissions in Python, sometimes Java.
+I code my Leetcode submissions in Python3

 I am currently using Neetcodes Blind-75 playlist to go through the problems and learn dynamic programming and data structures.